 In Davidson’s work the question ‘what is meaning?’ is replaced by the question ‘What would a speaker need to know to understand the utterances of another?’
 The result is an account that treats the theory of meaning as necessarily part of a much broader theory of interpretation and, indeed, of a much broader approach to the mental as such.
 This account is holistic inasmuch as it requires that any adequate theory must address linguistic and non-linguistic behaviour in its entirety.
 As we have already seen, this means that a theory of interpretation must adopt a compositional approach to the analysis of meaning; it must recognise the interconnected character of attitudes and of attitudes and behaviour; and it must also attribute attitudes and interpret behaviour in a way constrained by normative principles of rationality.
 Rationality is not, however, the only principle on which Davidson’s account of radical interpretation depends.
 It involves, in fact, a marriage of both holistic and ‘externalist’ considerations: considerations concerning the dependence of attitudinal content on the rational connections between attitudes (‘holism’) and concerning the dependence of such content on the causal connections between attitudes and objects in the world (‘externalism’).
 Indeed, this marriage is evident, as we saw earlier, in the principle of charity itself and its combination of considerations of both ‘coherence’ and ‘correspondence’.
 Davidson holds, in fact, that attitudes can be attributed, and so attitudinal content determined, only on the basis of a triangular structure that requires interaction between at least two creatures as well as interaction between each creature and a set of common objects in the world.

 The idea of triangulation has important implications that go far beyond questions of knowledge alone, and the idea is one of the most important and enduring, but also controversial elements in Davidson’s later thinking (see Myers and Verheggen, 2016).
 Moreover, although the idea may appear at first sight to be intended purely as a metaphor, the structure of triangulation seems actually to direct attention to the way in which knowledge, action, and content are fundamentally dependent on the genuinely embodied and located character of speakers and agents.
-As Davidson presents matters, it is only through their concrete engagement in the world, in relation both to objects and to other speakers or agents, that any speaker or agent can be capable of genuine speaking or agency - that any speaker or agent can be such that they can have thoughts or be capable of action.
+As Davidson presents matters, it is only through their concrete engagement in the world, in relation both to objects and to other speakers or agents, that a putative speaker or agent can be capable of genuine speaking or agency; only then can they speak, act, or think.

 The emphasis on the holistic and externalist character of knowledge and of content that is so central to triangulation is also expressed in Davidson’s well-known ‘Swampman’ example (in ‘Knowing One’s own Mind’, Davidson 1987: 443–4) Here we are asked to imagine a situation in which a lightning strike in a swamp reduces Davidson’s body to its basic elements, while simultaneously transforming a nearby dead tree into an exact replica of him.
 Although the resulting ‘Swampman’ behaves exactly like the original author of ‘Radical Interpretation’, Davidson denies that the ‘Swampman’ could properly be said to have thoughts or its words have meaning – and the reason is simply that the Swampman would lack the sort of causal history that is required in order to establish the right connections between itself, others and the world that underpin the attribution of thought and meaning.
 For all its notoriety, however, the Swampman example is not elaborated upon by Davidson, and the example has a very limited usefulness.
 In this respect, the attention Swampman has generated is quite disproportionate to his extremely brief appearance in Davidson’s writing.